 - What's the most common misconception you encounter when working with companies adopting AI?

 Strong answers include specific company names, project timelines, and measurable outcomes.
-For example, a speaker who can detail how they reduced customer service response time by 47% at American Express using natural language processing demonstrates real implementation expertise.
+For example, a speaker who can detail how they reduced customer service response time at a major financial institution using natural language processing demonstrates real implementation expertise.
 Vague responses about "helping companies transform" signal lack of direct experience.

 2. Industry-Specific Relevance and Case Studies